 Scientifically confirmed biological activities

 Antiurolithic activity: The rhizomes inhibits stone formation.
 In studies, bergenin exhibited marked dissolution of the urinary calculi both in kidney and urine constituents.

 Diuretic activity: The presence of active principles like flavonoids and saponins in roots show significant diuretic activity.

 Anti-diabetic activity: The roots show anti-diabetic effect which may be due the stimulation of cells of pancreatic islets or mediated through stimulation of insulin release resembling the oral hypoglycemic sulphonylureas.

 Antipyretic activity: The roots of the plant has significant fever reducing properties.

 Blood pressure lowering activity:The plant roots show cardio protective activity.
 It lowers the blood pressure.

-Pashanbheda is used in Ayurveda and Unani system of medicine for treatment of many diseases especially for urinary stones.
+Pashanbheda is used in Ayurveda and Unani system of medicine for the treatment of many diseases especially for urinary stones.
 The plant roots has cooling, laxative, analgesic, abortifacient (abortion causing) and aphrodisiac properties.

 The roots are used in the treatment of vesicular calculi, urinary discharges, excessive uterine haemorrhage, diseases of the bladder, dysentery, menorrhagia, splenic enlargement and heart diseases.
 Ayurveda mentions, the roots as bitter, acrid, post digestion pungent and cool in potency.
 It is tridoshnashak (balances Vata, Pitta, and Kapha).

 - Teething troubles: The roots are rubbed down and given with honey to children when teething.